tinamorlock/readerwishlist/README.md

 Working on ironing out bugs from Phase One.
 ### Bugs/Errors/Exceptions
 * Permissions set are not working (logged out users can submit to the database)

+#### Resolved Bugs
-* When listing more than two items from a database query, the third goes outside the div
+* When listing more than two items from a database query, the third goes outside the div—fixed on 2/5/23 by moving a DIV tag
 ## February 2023 Notes
 ### Site Design
 The basic design of the website is in place.
 Still needs some minor tweaking for desktop browsing, and it also needs to be optimized for mobile.
 ### Forms
 The forms for user sign-up and database entry are operational and currently being tested.
 The initial testing shows that they are working, but the design and development needs some work.
 ### Blog
 The blog is fully operational and is able to accept comments.
 The form for entering comments needs some tweaking to the design.
-However, the page that lists all the blog entries has a bug that shows the third blog outside of the div.
+H
 ### Stories
 A basic version of the story tool is up and working.
 However, it does lack some functionality that will be implemented in later phases of development.
-However, the page that lists all the story entries has a bug that shows the third story outside of the div.
 ### Deskstop Screenshot
 ![image](https://user-images.githubusercontent.com/117326004/216694909-40f36a47-bc40-4e8f-95be-aae7f039910a.png)